Fragile X syndromeMartin-Bell syndrome; Marker X syndrome

 Fragile X syndrome is a genetic condition involving changes in part of the X chromosome.
 It is the most common form of inherited intellectual disability in boys.

-The FMR1 gene makes a protein needed for your brain to grow properly.
+The FMR1 gene makes a protein needed for your brain to function properly.
 A defect in the gene makes your body produce too little of the protein, or none at all.

 Boys and girls can both be affected, but because boys have only one X chromosome, a single fragile X is likely to affect them more severely.
 You can have fragile X syndrome even if your parents do not have it.